warmersun/oomai/knowledge_graph/system_prompt_gpt5.md

 ### 1. Checklist (Plan First)

-- Begin with a concide list of tasks outlining the conceptual steps you will take for the current query; keep items high-level and conceptual, not implementation focused.
+- Begin with a concise list of tasks outlining the conceptual steps you will take for the current query; keep items high-level and conceptual, not implementation focused.
 - Use `plan_tasks`.
 This tool will show the plan; do not include the plan in your output as that would just duplicate it on the screen.

 ### 2. Acting